 - 1.1 Home Delivered Meal Service is a service in which the provider furnishes one or more meals in the home setting to an eligible client or other eligible customer and provides client/customer choice of meal content.
-Each meal must meet both of these Title III-C requirements: - (a) Contain one-third (1/3) the Dietary Reference Intakes (DRI); - (b) Be served by a nutrition service Provider which is under contract with Council on Aging of Southwestern Ohio; - 1.2 Eligibility Criteria: Eligibility is determined by the ESP Care Manager in accordance with Ohio Administrative Code 173-4-02 and COA policy.
+Each meal must meet these requirements: - (a) Contain at least one-third (1/3) the Dietary Reference Intakes (DRI); unless a therapeutic diet requires otherwise - (b) Follow the 2015-2022 Dietary Guidelines for Americans, unless a therapeutic diet requires otherwise. - (c) Be served by a nutrition service provider which is under contract with Council on Aging of Southwestern Ohio; - 1.2 Eligibility Criteria: Eligibility is determined by the ESP Care Manager in accordance with Ohio Administrative Code 173-4-02 and COA policy.